 Figure 1.
-Distribution of Federal Pell Grant Recipients by Type of Institution, Award Year 2009-2010 Figure 2.
-Federal Pell Grant Appropriations in Current and Inflation-Adjusted Dollars (in Millions), 2000-2001 to 2010-20118 Figure 3.
-Maximum Pell Grant Award in Current and Inflation-Adjusted Dollars, 2001-2002 to 2011-2012 Figure 4.
-Distribution of FSEOG Recipients by Type of Institution, Award Year 2009-2010 Figure 5.
-Federal Appropriations for the FSEOG Programs in Current and Inflation Adjusted Dollars Figure 6.
-Distribution of FWS Recipients by Type of Institution, Award Year 2009-201012 Figure 7.
-Federal Appropriations for the FWS Programs in Current and Inflation Adjusted Dollars Figure 8.
-Distribution of Perkins Recipients by Type of Institution, Award Year 2009-2010 Figure 9.
-Federal Appropriations for the Perkins Programs in Current and Inflation Adjusted Dollars Figure 10.
-Federal Student Loan Volume (Inflation-Adjusted Dollars), 2000-2001 to 2010-2011
+Distribution of Federal Pell Grant Recipients by Type of Institution, Award Year 2010-2011 Figure 2.
+Federal Pell Grant Appropriations in Current and Inflation-Adjusted Dollars (in Millions), 2001-2002 to 2011-2012 8 Figure 3.
+Maximum Pell Grant Award in Current and Inflation-Adjusted Dollars, 2002-2003 to 2012-2013 Figure 4.
+Distribution of FSEOG Recipients by Type of Institutions, Award Year 2010-2011 Figure 5.
+Federal Appropriations for the FSEOG Programs in Current and Inflation Adjusted Dollars (in Millions), Figure 6.
+Distribution of FWS Recipients by Type of Institutions, Award Year 2010-2011 Figure 7.
+Federal Appropriations for the FWS Programs in Current and Inflation Adjusted Dollars (in Millions), Figure 8.
+Distribution of Perkins Recipients by Type of Institutions, Award Year 2010-2011 Figure 9.
+Federal Appropriations for the Perkins Programs in Current and Inflation-Adjusted Dollars (in Millions), Figure 10.
+Federal Student Loan Volume (Inflation-Adjusted Dollars, in Millions), 2001-2002 to 2011-2012